mc68-net/t8dev/SETUP.md

 t8dev Setup
 ===========

-To set up a new repo to use t8dev, you need to do the following:
+To set up a new repo to use t8dev, you need a top-level test script (usually called `Test`) that sets up t8dev, does the build, and runs your tests. t8dev currently supports only Bash for this script, though it's possible (with some work) to use other languages.

-1. Create a top-level `Test` script that will call `t8dev` to do the setup and build.
-This is typically Bash (where `set -eu -o pipefail` is recommended), but can be any other language that can run programs.
+#### Test Setup

+Create `Test` at the top of your project, mark it executable, and start it
+with:

+    #!/usr/bin/env bash
+    set -euo pipefail       # optional, but error-checking helps

+    export T8_PROJDIR=$(cd "$(dirname "$0")" && pwd -P)
+    . "$T8_PROJDIR"/t8dev/project-setup.bash

+This will:
+- Check that $T8_PROJDIR is set.
-2. Optional: check that your git submodules have been initialized.
-See `check_submodules()` in `Test`.
+- Check that your submodules have been initialised.
-3. Strongly recommended: set variables for `T8_PROJDIR` (usually the root directory of your repo) and `t8dev` pointing to the `t8dev/bin/t8dev` program.
-These locations are referenced by these names below.
-   (Information on the various paths used by `t8dev` is in `…/t8dev/pylib/t8dev/path.py`.)
-Export `T8_PROJDIR` to an environment variable of that name.
+- Process any `-c` (clean build) and `-C` (very clean build) arguments at the front of the arguments list.
+- Create (if necessary) and activate the Python virtual environment.

+#### Additional Files

-4. Add `$T8_PROJDIR/requirements.txt` with a list of Python modules used by t8dev (see the file here for a list) plus any others you want in the virtual environment.
+- `$T8_PROJDIR/requirements.txt` should contain a list of Python modules used by your system and t8dev.
+Typically this will include `requests`, `pytest`, and `py65@git+https://github.com/mnaberez/py65.git`.
-5. Add a top-level `conftest.py` containing `from pytest_pt import *` to
+- `$T8_PROJDIR/conftest.py` should contain `from pytest_pt import *` to add
-   add the plugin that discovers `.pt` files in this repo containing unit tests.
-Add an `src/conftest.py` containing `from cjs8bitdev.src.conftest import *` to bring in the unit test framework for assembler code.
-(The path here will change when that code is moved to t8dev.)
+  the pytest plugin that discovers unit-test `.pt` files in this repo.
+- `src/conftest.py` should contain `from testmc.conftest import *` to bring
+  in the unit test framework for assembler code.

-6. Source `…/pactivate -B $T8_PROJDIR` to install (if necessary) and set up the Python virtual environment.
-Do not use the `-b` option to specify a different build directory; `t8dev` currently supports only `$T8_PROJDIR/.build/`.
+#### Building Tools and Running Tests

-7. Run `$t8dev buildtoolset asl` to build The Macroassembler AS and similar commands to have `t8dev` build any other tools you need that it knows how to build.
+- Run `$t8dev buildtoolset asl` to build The Macroassembler AS and similar commands to have `t8dev` build any other tools you need that it knows how to build.
 (You can also use tools that are in your existing system path.)
-8. Run `$t8dev aslauto exe/ src/` or similar to discover and build source files that have `.pt` unit test cases that load them.
+- Run `$t8dev aslauto exe/ src/` or similar to discover and build source files that have `.pt` unit test cases that load them.
 (The details of how this works are yet to be documented.)
-9. Run `$t8dev asl` with parameters for all the files that do not have unit test cases.
+- Run `$t8dev asl` with parameters for all the files that do not have unit test cases.
 (These are typically top-level files that integrate code from the modules under `$T8_PROJDIR/src/` via `include` statements to produce an executable for a particular platform.)

 Other Notes
 -----------